billyrrr/onto/README.md

 Rather than configuring the network and different certificate settings for your database and other cloud services.
-All you have to do is to enable relative services on Google Cloud Console, and add your certificate.
+All you have to do is to enable related services on Google Cloud Console, and add your certificate.
 Flask-boiler configures all the services you need, and expose them as a singleton Context object across the project.